Hôtel de Besenval: A treasure house is being auctioned off: The sale of the Hôtel de Besenval

 Excerpt from the auction catalogue of the sale of the Besenval Collection on 10 August 1795 (23 thermidor, an 3ème), conducted by Alexandre Joseph Paillet.
 For reasons of discretion and out of consideration for the difficult political situation for the nobility at the time, Pierre Victor de Besenval's name is deliberately not mentioned.

-During the French Revolution, the family de Ségur was largely dispossessed.
-Consequently, the family was in need of money.
-Therefore, the Marquis de Ségur and the Vicomte de Ségur decided to sell the entire contents of the Hôtel de Besenval at auction on 10 August 1795.
+During the French Revolution, the family de Ségur was largely dispossessed and, as a result, faced financial difficulties.
+The Marquis de Ségur and the Vicomte de Ségur therefore decided to sell the entire contents of the Hôtel de Besenval at auction on 10 August 1795.
 The auction with 222 lots was conducted by Alexandre Joseph Paillet, a prominent auctioneer in Paris at the end of the 18th century.
 Between 1777 and 1789, Paillet also acted as an agent for The Crown, acquiring paintings for the museum in the Louvre.

-In the foreword to the auction catalogue, Alexandre Joseph Paillet praises the baron's collection: "The precious and considerable collection of which we are presently announcing the public and detailed sale by auction, will again offer amateurs a brilliant opportunity to acquire outstanding and exquisite objects."
+In the foreword to the auction catalogue, Alexandre Joseph Paillet praises the baron's collection: "The precious and considerable collection, of which we are now announcing the public and detailed sale by auction, will again offer amateurs a brilliant opportunity to acquire objects of the most exquisite quality."

-The Baron de Besenval's bureau plat and its cartonnier, stamped by Bernard III van Risenburgh, with the pendule on top, signed by Michel Stollenwerck, together with sculptures by Alberto Giacometti in a private apartment in the 1950s.
+The Baron de Besenval's bureau plat and the cartonnier (filing cabinet) with the pendule on top, signed by the master clockmaker Michel Stollenwerck, together with sculptures by Alberto Giacometti in a private apartment in the 1950s.

-What is noticeable in the auction catalogue is that no seating furniture was offered for sale.
-The same applies to books.
+Notably, no seating furniture was offered for sale in the auction catalogue; the same applies to books.
 As for the furniture, part of it remained in the possession of Joseph-Alexandre Pierre, Vicomte de Ségur, in memory of his father.
 In his will dated 18 May 1804, the Vicomte de Ségur bequeathed the remaining furniture of the Baron de Besenval to his partner and mother of his son, Alexandre Joseph de Ségur (1793–1864), Reine Claude de Mesmes d'Avaux, Comtesse d'Avaux, née Chartraire de Bourbonne, Dame de Bourbonne-les-Bains (1764–1812).
-In addition, a smaller and less spectacular auction had already taken place on 28 November 1794, at which, amongst others, the library or at least parts of it were sold.
-The proceeds from this first auction were 19,269 livres.
+In addition, a smaller and less spectacular auction had already taken place on 28 November 1794, during which at least part of the library was sold.
+The proceeds from this first sale amounted to 19,269 livres.

 It is an irony of history that the entire contents of the Hôtel de Besenval were sold at auction, as Pierre Victor de Besenval rarely bought at auctions.
 He preferred to buy his furniture and artworks either directly from the artists or from established dealers such as Lazare Duvaux or Jean-Baptiste-Pierre Lebrun.
-The proceeds of the main auction on 10 August 1795 amounted to almost two million livres (1,732,233 livres and 12 sols).
-An enormous sum that helped to rehabilitate the family de Ségur financially.
+The proceeds of the main auction on 10 August 1795 amounted to almost two million livres (1,732,233 livres and 12 sols), a considerable sum that contributed to the financial recovery of the family de Ségur.